JuliaPOMDP/POMDPs.jl/README.md

 ## Reference Simulation Implementation

 This reference simulation implementation shows how the various functions will be used.
+Please note that this example is written for clarity and not efficiency (see [TODO: link to main doc] for efficiency tips).

 ```julia
 type ReferenceSimulator